CodeDreamer06/LeetGo/README.md

 - **Profile Linking**: Connect your Discord account to your LeetCode username
 - **Statistics Tracking**: View your LeetCode stats including problems solved by difficulty, ranking, and contribution points
-- **Study Cohorts**: Create and manage dedicated study groups with their own Discord channels
+- **Study Cohorts**: Create, join, and leave dedicated study groups with their own Discord channels
+- **Learning Roadmaps**: Choose from Beginner, Intermediate, Advanced, or Interview Prep learning paths
-- **Goal Setting**: Define personal targets for solving problems within specific timeframes
+- **Goal Setting**: Define personal targets for solving problems within specific timeframes with progress tracking
+- **Smart Reminders**: Set daily study reminders to stay consistent with your practice
 - **Progress Monitoring**: Track your journey towards becoming a better problem solver

 ## Commands